Ebazhanov/linkedin-skill-assessments-quizzes/google-analytics/google-analytics-quiz.md

 - [ ] on metrics only
 - [x] temporary

 #### Q84.
-What is a risk of using the Copare to Previous Period option?
+What is a risk of using the Compare to Previous Period option?

-- [ ] it is not possible to cmpare previous periods with sampled data pulled ad hoc
+- [ ] it is not possible to compare previous periods with sampled data pulled ad hoc
 - [ ] The same amount of days selected for the Date Range will be used for the coparison
 - [x] If the review period is Wednesday to Thursday, the previous period may include weekends, which may skew the comparison
 - [ ] Both sets of data may appear on the same graph, which will skew your ability to analyze impact